1Generic1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext - Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd /n17-hidethisword - Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+/n18-letteronly - Display all lines of the file /etc/ssh/sshd_config starting with a letter